 As we have seen, you lost a lot and gained a lot at the cross.
 But on the day that you were born again, there were two things that you retained unchanged.
 First, your physical body did not change.
 You may have been healed, but your body is still subject to the effects of the fall.
 Although you personally were saved, your earthsuit is still getting older one year at a time.
 We are still waiting eagerly for “the redemption of our bodies” (Rom 8:23).

 Second, beyond repenting and deciding to trust Jesus with your life, your way of thinking probably did not change.
 If you liked chocolate and drove badly before you were saved, then you probably liked chocolate and drove badly after you were saved.

 The beginning of your new story

-God’s intention was for you to reign in this life (Rms 5:17).
+God’s intention is for you to reign in this life (Rom 5:17).
 His plan is for you to be the head and not the tail, to be on top of your circumstances and not under them.
 However, this will not be your experience, either now or in the future, until you appreciate what God has done in your past.

 Given that there is one part of you that did not change at the cross, what do you think is the key to living the victorious life that God wants you to live?
-That’s right, you need to change the way you think,
+That’s right, you need to change the way you think…

 …and be renewed in the spirit of your mind.
 (Eph 4:23)

-Now repeat after me: “On the cross I died and the life which I now live in the flesh I live by the faith of the Son of God who loved me and gave Himself for me.”
-This is the glorious beginning of your new story!
+Now repeat after me: “On the cross I died and the life which I now live in the flesh I live by the faith of the Son of God who loved me and gave himself for me.”